pliu/k8splayground/apps/mock-server/README.md

 - the self-healing properties of deployments
 - different rollout strategies on the deployment when deploying a new version of mock server
 - how to route Kubernetes-internal traffic to the mock-server Pods through its service
-- how the Dockerfile definition translates to layers in a Docker image and the effect of layers (requires changing the Makefile)
+- how the Dockerfile definition translates to layers in a Docker image and the effect of layers (requires changing the Dockerfile)

 For how ingress works, see the nginx-ingress application's README.